 Any student requesting to go on a holiday during the school year will be required to meet with their House Leadership Team, together with their families, to discuss the impact of absence on senior school achievement and outcomes.
-It may be recommended the student does not attend the holiday, preferring it takes place during the school holidays.
+It may be recommended that the student does not attend the holiday, preferring it to take place during the school holidays.
 The reason for the holiday will be closely considered.
 A student must complete a Student Absence Learning Plan if they are attending a holiday/will be away for an extended period.
-Please refer to the appendix for the student absence plan.
+Please refer to the appendix for the student absence plan and please see here for our approach to holidays @ HPSC - HOLIDAY PROCESS.docx